Floorball: 3v3

 This variant works almost the same as the normal 5v5 one, but with only 3 field players per team.
 Goalkeepers have a bag full of balls behind the goal, and they will play one if the current ball goes out the field.
 They can score directly if the ball bounces before the midfield line.
 Game time is divided in 2 parts of 10 minutes each with semi-effective time (only stops on goals or interruptions led by the referee) and a 2-minute break.

-3v3 World Floorball Championships are being held since 2024 as part of the Under-19 World Floorball Championships.
+3v3 World Floorball Championships are being held since 2024, initially as part of the Under-19 World Floorball Championships, since 2026 as a standalone competition.

 Freebandy

 Freebandy is a sport that developed in the 2000s from floorball fanatics who specialize in a technique called "zorro", which involves lifting the ball onto a stick and allowing air resistance and fast movements to keep the ball "stuck" to the stick.
 This technique is also referred to as "airhooking" or "skyhooking".
 In freebandy, the rules are very much the same of those of floorball, with the exception of high nets and no infractions for high sticking.
 As well, the sticks are slightly tweaked from those of a floorball variety to include a "pocket" where the ball can be placed.